fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/Export-AzureRMAutomationRunbook.md

 ```

 ## DESCRIPTION
-The **Export-AzureRmAutomationRunbook** cmdlet exports an azure_2 Automation runbook to a wps_2 script (.ps1 ) file, for wps_2 or wps_2 Workflow runbooks, or to a graphical runbook (.graphrunbook) file, for graphical runbooks.
+The **Export-AzureRmAutomationRunbook** cmdlet exports an Azure Automation runbook to a wps_2 script (.ps1 ) file, for wps_2 or wps_2 Workflow runbooks, or to a graphical runbook (.graphrunbook) file, for graphical runbooks.
 The name of the runbook becomes the name of the exported file.

 ## EXAMPLES